 From 1997 through 2001, PPC opened plants in Greenfield, TN, Moline, IL, and West Branch, IA to meet expanding customer requirements.
 It also reestablished Smith Metal Products in 1997, now a custom metal and ceramic injection molding operation in the original building Smitty purchased in 1957.
 Since that time, Smith Metals has moved to a brand new 60,000 square foot state-of-the-art facility in the neighboring town of Center City.

 In mid-2014, Plastic Products opened its ninth facility in Seneca, SC to expand services in the southeastern United States.
 On March 2, 2020, PPC completed an acquisition of 4Front Manufacturing in Phoenix, AZ.
-The addition of this facility provides the opportunity to serve a new geographic region for the company and expands capacity to support an existing customer in the area.
+In 2022 PPC acquired it’s second Phoenix location with the purchase of Mastermolding.
+The addition of these facilities provides the opportunity to serve a new geographic region for the company and expands capacity to support an existing customer in the area.

 During the late 80’s, the company saw an opportunity to provide a lucrative retirement planning vehicle for its employees and 30 percent of the company stock was sold into an Employee Stock Ownership Plan (ESOP).
 This not only helped to facilitate employee pride in the company, but also enhanced employee involvement in production of high quality parts and servicing customers.